FREEDOM FROM FACEBOOK

 platform for any length of time.

-Combined with little physical contact with friends and associates, the Social Media platform becomes our main contact with the rest of the world, so likes and approval on such a public platform can become important to our self-esteem, and sense of worth.
+When combined with little physical contact with friends and associates, the Social Media platform can become your main contact with the rest of the world, so approval on such a public platform can become important to your self-esteem, and sense of worth.

 a) Recognise the unreal and unfair pressure on you, and the direction in which you are being pushed for acceptance.

 b) Develop a strong image of how special and unique you are.
-We all have some unique strengths, and you are ‘the one and only’ you.
+We all have different strengths ... so what are you measuring yourself against?

-c) Find friends of a similar thinking to you and encourage each other
+Find friends of a similar thinking to you, and encourage each others

-f) You don’t really need ‘likes’ from unhappy insecure people, who just want you to be like them, when you can enjoy the superiority and security of knowing that God appreciates, guides and protects you.
+f) You don’t really need ‘likes’ from unhappy insecure people, who just want you to be like them.

-Placing the approval of other people, above what you know God and your Conscience want you to do, is to have an Idol that you serve instead of God – which will cause you to quickly lose your peace.
+Placing the approval of other people, above what you know God and your Conscience guide you towards, is to serve an Idol that you serve instead of God – which will always cause you to lose your peace.

-Be always guided by your heart – God’s Mobile Phone – and not fear or bullying to conform to the herd’s Peer Pressure norms, if they will cause you to lose your happiness and peace.
+Instead, be always guided by your heart – God’s Mobile Phone – by Conscience, Inspirations and inner Knowing ...and resist the enticing 'candies' which lead you to conform to the herd’s Peer Pressure norms, since they will cause you to lose your happiness and peace.

 People only have as much power over you, as you give them.
 Don’t give them power over you.